ReeMos-GSI/Gsi-List-2026/README.md

-p**This is A List of GSIs which is similar to phhusson's GSI list which was Archived, This List Has The Android GSIs Released With Android 16**
+**This is A List of GSIs which is similar to phhusson's GSI list which was Archived, This List Has The Android GSIs Released With Android 16**

 *Please View Notes.md For Important Warnings*